mirinkinen/book-store-clean-architecture/PackageByLayer/README.md

 ## Cons

-- Because WebApi layer references Business layer which references Data layer, the data layer can be seen as the heart of the application, which is clearly wrong, since the business layer should the heart.
-Everything should depend on the business layer.
+- In this example, WebApi layer references Application layer, which references Business layer which references Data layer.
+Therefore, the data layer can be seen as the heart of the application, which is clearly wrong, since the business layer should the heart.
+Everything should depend on the business layer and it should not depend on anything.
 - With DI, WebApi layer can easily use Data layer directly by injecting IBookRepository.
-This should be prevented.
+This is a violatin of this architecture and should be prevented somehow.